 In addition to providing input through the surveys, members of the public were active participants in the development of the LHMP.
 During the planning meetings and public outreach, attendees participated in the identification and discussion of goals and objectives, hazards of concern, critical infrastructure and facilities, impacts and vulnerabilities, and mitigation actions.
 Specifically, participants reviewed the 2018 California State Hazard Mitigation Plan to identify relevant goals, discussed and ranked goals relevant to the Watsonville area, identified and categorized critical facilities, identified impacts and determined vulnerabilities, and developed mitigation actions with the planning committee.
 Spanish translations were provided to ensure accessibility and participation for the City's Spanish-speaking population.
 The Draft LHMP was reviewed during the final planning committee meeting and was made available to the public for review and comment.
-Public comments were incorporated where feasible.
+The City did not receive any comments from the public during the meeting but otherwise incorporated information collected in the surveys.
 In addition, the LHMP is now posted on the City's website for the public to review and participate in the annual plan maintenance, monitoring, and evaluation meetings.